performanceArtist/medium/README.md

 ### Medium

-`Medium` is the main abstraction for side effect handling.
+`Medium` is an abstraction for side effect handling.
 The name alludes to refraction - in other words `Medium` is an environment that bends/transforms the incoming "sources" to a new shape.
 The "sources" can be user events, triggered by `Source` or some external data streams, like socket messages.

 The main idea behind `Medium` is presentation of side-effects as actions.
 It is a lot like `Epic` from `redux-observable`: actions in - actions out.
-There are two types of actions - those that are defined in `Source` and those that are created by `Medium`(usually in response to `Source`).
 The medium action is represented by `Ray`, which is an adt not unlike `Action`, used in `Source`.
-The conceptual difference between `Ray` and `Action` is their origin - i.e. `Ray` can only be produced by `Medium`, while `Action` is definitely produced by view(and optionally by `Medium`).
-Implementation-wise `Ray`s aren't dispatched to `Source`s as opposed to `Action`s - since `Ray` presence already indicates that there is an effect associated with its payload.
+The conceptual difference between `Ray` and `Action` is their origin - i.e. `Ray` can only be produced by `Medium`, while `Action` is produced by view.

-While it is possible to define all actions in `Source` and simply return them in `Medium`, this is strongly discouraged.
-If `Source` defines actions emitted only by `Medium`, it has both knowledge of `Medium`'s and view's needs.
-Actions can easily become coupled both in `Source` and in `Medium`, which adds unnecessary complexity.
-This choice also has a potential of polluting `Source` with actions that aren't used in view and therefore have to be looked up in `Medium`s.
-From the developer's perspective it could raise a lot more questions - like whether a certain action should be in `Source` or `Medium`.

-The other important recommendation is to only have one effect per observable in `Medium`'s and never use `tap`.
+The only `Medium` "rules" are:

+1. Have one effect per observable, which is the last transformation of a stream's value.

+2. Never use `tap`(except for debugging purposes).

 Typical flow should look something like this:

-    filter source action ->
+    filter source action/external data ->
-    map data needed to create `Source`'s action or run a side effect -> return an action with the mapped data as a payload
+    map data needed to run a side effect -> return an action with the mapped data as a payload

-It goes without saying that if you use `tap` instead of `ray` or `Source` action creators, the stream would not produce an action and there would be no way to track the side effect.
-Note that `Medium`'s typings enforce that you always return an action in each field of the resulting object.
-Returning an object of a certain shape is also encoded for consistency and ease of modification.
+It goes without saying that if you use `tap` instead of `ray`, the stream would not produce an action and there would be no way to track the side effect.
+Note that `Medium`'s typings enforce that you always return an observable with a `Ray` action in each field of the resulting object.
+Returning an object is encoded for consistency and ease of modification.

 ## Examples

 ### In this repo

 Basic todo example: `examples/basic`.

-Higher order medium examples: `examples/hom`

 `map` examples: `examples/map`.